anuragshirolkar/adv-asgn1/renderman-transformer-master/README.md

 * transparentSurface.sl -  (Surface Shader) - This is similar to metal shader but along it smaller reflection component it has high refraction component

 ### Textures
-* wood.tex - wooden texture used on surface
+* floor.tex - wooden texture used on surface
 * r2d2.tex - texture on body of r2d2